bhnord/activities/README.md

 ### 89 things to do in Boston this weekend

 **05/09 07:00AM - 05/11 11:00PM @ Boston**
-It’s the final weekend of April.
-Enjoy spring festivals all over the city, beer gardens that are officially open for the season, Earth Day cleanups, and so much more.
+Happy weekend, my Boston friends.
+Some of the most iconic spring festivals in Boston are happening these next few days.
 <a href="https://www.thebostoncalendar.com/" target="_blank">info link</a>

 ### GyroFest